-A compliance register has been developed for the operational period of the project and is maintained in the Snowy Hydro Incident Management system.
-Within the incident management system accountabilities are allocated for monitoring and implementing each compliance obligation.
+A compliance register has been developed for the operational period of the project and is maintained in the Snowy Hydro Event Management system (Enablon).
+Within the CGS management system accountabilities are allocated for monitoring and implementing compliance obligations.

 Compliance obligations including statutory reporting, and monitoring obligations identified in the Project and Concept Approvals, and EPL13036 are included in the Snowy Hydro Planning & Scheduling System Ellipse.
-The system is used to assign and track required activities at a site level, and including environmental compliance related activities such as scheduled site inspections, maintenance of monitoring equipment, and annual stack emissions testing.
+The system is used to assign and track required activities at a site level, and includes environmental compliance related activities such as scheduled site inspections, maintenance of monitoring equipment, and annual stack emissions testing.

 Changes in operations including changes to assets and their configuration are recorded in the Snowy Hydro Corporate Asset Change Management system.
-The system provides notifications to the Water & Environment Group on a daily basis and at the design review stage so that changes that may impact environmental compliance can be addressed.
+The system provides notifications to the Water & Environment Group on a daily basis at the design review stage so that changes that may impact environmental compliance can be addressed.

-Where non-compliances with statutory requirements are identified, these are recorded as incidents in the Snowy Hydro incident management system, and tracked in that manner.
+Where non-compliances with statutory requirements are identified, these are recorded as incidents in the Snowy Hydro event management system, and tracked in that manner.
 Each incident is investigated as appropriate, with corrective actions identified, with implementation of actions monitored through to completion.

-Specific aspects of the program used to provide oversight for compliance include;
+Specific aspects of the program used to provide oversight for compliance include:

-- Compliance registers prepared by external consultants for NSW gas-fired power station legislative requirements - Snowy Hydro's compliance management system as a record of identified compliance obligations. - Receipt of regular updates to legislation that may affect the compliance obligations - External auditing including independent environmental auditing as set out in the Project Approval, and external environmental management system audits as required by Snowy Hydro's ISO14001 system - Internal environmental audits of management plan aspects or system components - Monthly review of emissions to air data from the sites continuous emissions monitoring system - Reviews and updates of this OEMP
+- Compliance registers prepared are maintained by SHL and regularly reviewed by external consultants for NSW gas-fired power station legislative requirements. - Snowy Hydro's compliance management system as a record of identified compliance obligations. - Receipt of regular updates to legislation that may affect the compliance obligations. - External auditing including independent environmental auditing as set out in the Project Approval, and external environmental management system audits as required by Snowy Hydro's ISO14001 system. - Internal environmental audits of management plan aspects or system components - Monthly review and publication of emissions to air data from the sites continuous emissions monitoring system (CEMs); and - Reviews and updates of this OEMP.

-Compliance is reported in the Annual Environmental Management Report to DPIE , and Annual Return to the EPA.
+Compliance is reported in the Annual Environmental Management Report to DPE, and the Annual Return to the EPA.